TECHNOLOGY DOMAIN

 Unit 2: Food makers

-We investigate food systems and Australians, use design briefs to design and create food products that have been adapted from a small-scale kitchen to a commercial context.
+We investigate food systems in contemporary Australians.
+We use design briefs to design and create food products that have been adapted from a small-scale kitchen to a commercial context.
 Food Industries in Australia, producing high quality, safe food meeting the needs of consumers is also analysed.
+You use a range of ways to evacuate foods.
+You design new food products and adapt recipes according to particular needs.

 Assessment